Access to the site

 Bicycles, skateboards and in-line skates are not permitted on-site for security reasons.
 We invite you to deposit them in one of two bicycle parking areas set up specially for festival goers.

-Outdoor site: June 28 to July 7, noon to midnight
+June 27 to July 6, noon to midnight

 Metro: Place-des-Arts and Saint-Laurent Metro stations (green line), or Place d’Armes (orange lines)

 Bus: 15, 24, 55, 80, 125 and 129 lines